About Fragile X syndrome

 Diagnosis and testing for Fragile X syndrome

-Fragile X can be diagnosed at any age, from before birth to adulthood.
-But the earlier it’s spotted the better, because early treatment can help children reach their full potential.
+Fragile X syndrome can be diagnosed at any age, from before birth to adulthood.
+But the earlier it’s spotted the better, because early intervention can help children reach their full potential.

-All children who have an intellectual disability, developmental delay or autism spectrum disorder (ASD) should be tested for Fragile X.
+All children who have a developmental delay, intellectual disability, or autism should be tested for Fragile X syndrome.

-It’s also a good idea to have your child tested for Fragile X if:
+It’s also a good idea to have your child tested for Fragile X syndrome if:

-- your family has a history of Fragile X syndrome, intellectual disability or developmental delay
+- your family has a history of Fragile X syndrome, developmental delay or intellectual disability

 - your child has significant learning problems, trouble with understanding, ADHD or anxiety.

-Your GP or paediatrician (or any other medical doctor) can order a DNA test to find out whether your child has Fragile X. It takes 2-3 weeks to get test results back, depending on which state of Australia you live in.
+Your GP or paediatrician (or any other medical doctor) can order a DNA test to find out whether your child has Fragile X syndrome.
+It takes 2-3 weeks to get test results back, depending on which state of Australia you live in.

-In some circumstances, Medicare might cover the cost of tests for Fragile X. For more information, see your GP or paediatrician.
+In some circumstances, Medicare might cover the cost of tests for Fragile X syndrome.
+For more information, see your GP or paediatrician.